lstrgar/self-supervised-phone-segmentation/README.md

 The config `seed` attribute can be changed to control random shuffling and initialization.

 `train_percent` indicates the fraction of the training set to use.
-Some may be interested in observing model / training data efficiency by sweeping over this attribute.
-Sweeps can be easily accomodated using hydra's multi-run command line option.
+Some may be interested in measuring model / training data efficiency by sweeping over values of this attribute.
+Sweeps can be easily accommodated using hydra's multi-run command line option.
 For more see the hydra docs.

 As previously mentioned, several utility scripts in this codebase were borrowed from [Kreuk et al](https://github.com/felixkreuk/UnsupSeg).
 We thank these authors for their open source contributions.